Matt Bloomfield: Career

 Bloomfield then once again extended his contract for a further year taking him into his eighth season at the club, amassing over 250 appearances.
 He was also part of the proud Wycombe side that reached the League Cup semi finals in 2007, drawing 1–1 in the first leg but later losing 4–0 in the return fixture against Chelsea.

 On 16 July 2014, Wycombe held Bloomfield's testimonial against Chelsea, which finished 0–5 to Chelsea.
 The likes of John Terry, Branislav Ivanović and José Mourinho were at Adams Park to celebrate the event.

 Bloomfield was part of the Wycombe side that saw promotion to the Championship in 2020, starting as captain in the final where they defeated local rivals Oxford United 2–1 at Wembley Stadium to take the side into English football's second tier for the first time in the club's history.
 Bloomfield made 16 appearances in the Championship for Wycombe the following season, which would prove to be his last full season as a Wycombe player, as he began to take up additional duties after being named a first team coach.
 The club were relegated back to League One at the end of the campaign, after which Bloomfield would make just one more appearance for the club, captaining the side in an EFL Cup first round tie against Exeter, which Wycombe would later win on penalties.
 Bloomfield was substituted at half time for Oliver Pendlebury, after suffering a concussion, after which the club doctor advised him that it may no longer be safe for him to play football.
-Bloomfield announced his retirement from active playing on February 2, 2022.
+Bloomfield announced his retirement from active playing on 2 February 2022.

 Coaching career

+Colchester United

 On 30 September 2022, Bloomfield was appointed head coach of League Two side Colchester United.
 At the time of his appointment, Colchester were sat in 21st position, one point clear of the relegation zone after ten matches.
 Having initially steadied the ship upon his arrival, a vital January saw Colchester pick up thirteen points from six matches and led to Bloomfield being awarded the EFL League Two Manager of the Month award.

+Wycombe Wanderers

 On 21 February 2023, following the departure of long-term manager Gareth Ainsworth to Queens Park Rangers, Bloomfield agreed in principle to return to Wycombe Wanderers as manager.

+Following a blistering start to the 2024–25 season, Bloomfield was named EFL League One Manager of the Month for October 2024 as he led Wycombe into the automatic promotion places.
+A further four wins from four saw him win the award for a second consecutive month.